shad0498/oreo-cake-recipie-/recipie.md

 13-when its cold loosen it from all sides with the help of knife

-14-take a a plane plate and rotate the container on it
+14-take a plane plate and rotate the container on it and remove the container slowely

 AND YOUR OREO CAKE IS READY